torte71/tmteststuff/sovol_mods.md

 Please note that this is just work-in-progress.
 The changes listed here may not be complete and are just quickly tested.
-Thanks to Vasyl Gontar for his additions/corrections to this list.
+Thanks to Vasyl Gontar and nubecoder for their additions/corrections to this list.

   * KlipperScreen
     * incomplete ".git" directory (throws errors on KIAUH update page)